networkimprov/mnm-hammer/README.md

 ### Status

+_29 May 2019_ -
+v0.5 is released.
+It fixes a panic on Windows, but is otherwise identical to v0.4.

 _25 May 2019_ -
 v0.4 is released.
 It has been tested on Windows 7 & MacOS & Linux, but only with Firefox.
 _New:_ Windows support.
 Fixes a crash-recovery failure, and a TMTP handling error.

 _13 May 2019_ -
 v0.3 is released.
 It has only been tested on Linux & MacOS, with Firefox.
 _New:_ tooltips on menu icons.
-Fixes a crash, and a handful of UI flaws.
+Fixes a panic, and a handful of UI flaws.

 _07 May 2019_ -
 v0.2 is released.
 It has only been tested on Linux & MacOS, with Firefox.